-A significant proportion of the cases in which Nigel is instructed take place in arbitration, and he has substantial experience of both ad hoc and institutional arbitrations involving a wide range of commercial disputes, including insurance, reinsurance, sale of goods, shipping, energy and other commercial agreements.
+A significant proportion of the cases in which Nigel is instructed are subject to arbitration, and he has extensive experience of both ad hoc and institutional arbitrations involving a wide range of commercial disputes, including insurance, reinsurance, commodities and sale of goods, shipping, ship construction, energy, and other commercial agreements.
 He has acted in numerous LCIA and LMAA arbitrations in England, and in ICC and UNCITRAL arbitrations both in England and abroad.
-Recent experience includes LCIA arbitrations about political risks insurance, major bank loans to Russian entities, and long-term coal supply agreements; an UNCITRAL arbitration about a coal contract price adjustment mechanism; LMAA arbitrations relating to shipbuilding contracts, charterparties, and bills of lading; a FOSFA Board Of Appeal hearing about a contaminated cargo of vegetable oil; and ICC arbitrations about a South American gas field consortium and an East African oil and gas exploration project.
-Nigel regularly deals with applications under the Arbitration Act 1996, such as applications to stay legal proceedings, for the appointment/removal of arbitrators, for the exercise of judicial powers in support of arbitral proceedings, and for the correction of awards, as well as appeals from arbitration awards on points of law and challenges to awards for want of jurisdiction or on grounds of serious procedural irregularity.
-He has provided expert evidence on the 1996 Act for use in foreign courts in proceedings to enforce English arbitration awards.
+Nigel regularly deals with applications under the Arbitration Act 1996, such as to stay legal proceedings, for the appointment/removal of arbitrators, for the exercise of judicial powers in support of arbitral proceedings, and for the correction of awards, as well as appeals from arbitration awards on points of law and challenges to awards for want of jurisdiction or on grounds of serious procedural irregularity.

 - Banking & financial services